FZJ-IEK3-VSA/ETHOS_PeNALPS/paper/paper.md

 # Summary
-ETHOS.PeNALPS (Petri Net Agent-based Load Profile Simulator) is a Python library for simulating the of load profiles of industrial manufacturing processes for arbitrary energy carriers.
-It is part of ETHOS (Energy Transformation Pathway Optimization Suite).
+ETHOS.PeNALPS (Petri Net Agent-based Load Profile Simulator) is a Python library for simulating the load profiles of industrial manufacturing processes for arbitrary energy carriers.
+It is part of [ETHOS (Energy Transformation Pathway Optimization Suite)](https://go.fzj.de/ethos_suite).
 Load profiles are energy demand time series.
 Processes that can be simulated using ETHOS.PeNALPS include, for example, steel, paper, and industrial food production.

 Figure \ref{fig:Main Component Overview} shows the main conceptual objects of ETHOS.PeNALPS which are: